 According to measurement along Profile 25, by November 2014 the cliff line had receded 38.84 metres since 1985.
 Averaged over the 28½ years, an annual rate is 1.36 metres.
 This is less than all the estimates calculated from information available in 1985.
 A continuation at the same rate would put the cliff at the building line of the bungalows by late 2027.

 However, any average masks variation.
 An 18-month period from 2011 through 2012 saw 6.62 metres lost.
 Another spell from 2007 through 2008 recorded 7.67 metres.
 In the single year ending spring 2007, almost 6 metres were removed.
 There are also a number of seasons without loss.

 The cyclic nature of East Yorkshire coastal erosion is associated with the movement, or migration, of hotspots.
-In the case of Green Lane, it is possible for erosion to have been influenced by the terminal groyne effect produced by sea defences positioned updrift of the locality.
+In the case of Green Lane, it is possible for erosion to have been influenced by the terminal groyne effect produced by private sea defences positioned updrift of the locality.